 Maybe you’ve heard about people making a living buying and selling foreclosures.
 It isn’t something you want to just jump into.
 There are processes and strategies that are far different than buying a regular home off the MLS.

-This article will let tell you what you need to know about working with the banks and how to buy foreclosures in Orlando.
+This article will let tell you what you need to know about working with the banks and how to buy foreclosures in Bradenton.

 What Type of Foreclosure Do You Want To Buy?